Janie Porter Barrett: Early life

 Barrett was born in Athens, Georgia, on August 9, 1865.
 Her mother Julia was a former slave.
 Barrett's father's name is unknown; however, he is thought to have been Caucasian because of Barrett's fair skin.

 The Skinners, a Caucasian family, hired Barrett's mother as a live-in housekeeper and seamstress.
 The Skinners pampered Barrett and educated her along with their own children.
 As well as receiving an education in literature and mathematics, Barrett was exposed to privileged and refined people.
 Her childhood was atypical of the African-American community of the time.

 Barrett's mother married a railway worker and lived with him while still working for the Skinners, but Barrett continued to live with the Skinners.
-Mrs. Skinner wanted to become her legal guardian so that she could send Barrett to a school in the northern U.S.A. where Barrett could live as a white person.
+Mrs. Skinner wanted to become her legal guardian so that she could send Barrett to a school in the northern U.S.A., where Barrett could live as a white person.
 Julia vetoed this plan and sent Barrett to the Hampton Institute in Hampton, Virginia, where she would live as a black person in a black environment.

-Barrett had never lived among African-Americans before attending the Hampton Institute.
+Barrett had never lived among African-Americans before attending Hampton Institute.
 She also had to do manual labor for the first time at the Institute.
 Hampton emphasized vocational education, and women were trained in morality and housekeeping in preparation for careers as wives or domestics.
-Barrett gradually adapted to the system at the Institute and she was especially influenced by a novel about a cultured and advantaged woman similar to herself who devoted her life to social service.
+Barrett gradually adapted to the system at the Institute, and she was especially influenced by a novel about a cultured and advantaged woman similar to herself who devoted her life to social service.
 While at Hampton, she began to volunteer for community projects that helped people.
 Barrett trained as an elementary school teacher at the Institute.
 The Institute taught her lessons "in love of race, love of fellow-men, and love of country", inculcating her with altruistic and patriotic values, and a sense of duty towards her race.

 Career

 Barrett graduated from the Hampton Institute in 1885.
 She worked as a teacher in a rural school in Dawson, Georgia, and then at Lucy Craft Laney's Haines Normal and Industrial Institute in Augusta, Georgia.
 She taught night school classes in the Hampton Institute from 1886 to 1889.
-In 1889 she married Harris Barrett, the Institute's cashier and bookkeeper.
+In 1889, she married Harris Barrett, the Institute's cashier and bookkeeper.
 They had four children.